Operation Bagration: Background

 Germany's Army Group Centre had previously proven difficult to counter, as the Soviet defeat in Operation Mars had shown.
 However, by June 1944, despite shortening its front line, it was exposed following the defeats of Army Group South in the Battle of Kursk, the Battle of Kiev, the Dnieper–Carpathian offensive and the Crimean offensive in the late summer, autumn, and winter of 1943–44.
 In the north, Army Group North was also pushed back, leaving Army Group Center's lines protruding towards the east and at risk of losing contact with neighbouring army groups.

 The German High Command expected the next Soviet offensive to fall against Army Group North Ukraine (Field Marshal Walter Model), and it lacked the necessary intelligence capabilities to discover the Soviets' true intentions.

-The Wehrmacht had redeployed one-third of Army Group Centre's artillery, half of its tank destroyers, and 88 per cent of tanks to the south.
+The Wehrmacht had redeployed one-third of Army Group Centre artillery, half of its tank destroyers, and 88 percent of tanks to the south.
 The entire operational reserve on the Eastern front (18 Panzer and mechanised divisions, stripped from Army Groups North and Centre) was deployed to Model's sector, leaving Army Group Centre with a total of only 580 tanks, tank destroyers, and assault guns.
 German lines were thinly held; for example, the 9th Army sector had 143 soldiers per km of the front.